tool-bin/ukbcc/README.md

 2. Through a command-line interface

 ### Web-based interface

+Currently, to use the web-based interface, you will need to clone this repository (ui branch) and build the package locally.

 In order to run the web-based interface, please run the following commands:
 1. Navigate to the **"webapp"** folder